kocsismate/php-di-container-benchmarks/README.md

 ### Usage without Docker

-If you don't want to use Docker then you have to take several steps before running the benchmark:
+If using Docker is not an option for you then you have to take several steps before running the benchmark:

 - Install a web server and configure it to be able to serve "public/index.php"
 - Install PHP 7.1  at least with OPcache enabled